We seek business clarity on digital trade and the preservation of open markets.

 Recent Updates On Trade Policy

-Transatlantic Dialogues is an important three-part discussion series on the future of personal data protection on both sides of the […]
+i2Coalition & eco invite you to frame the future of personal data protection on both sides of the Atlantic at […]

 The i2Coaliton Congressional Fly-In is the opportunity for Internet infrastructure leaders to stand up for the industry that drives online commerce.
 Join us September 17-18, 2019.

 Celebrate diversity at the i2Coalition Diversity in Tech Mixer at CloudFest: 5 to 6 pm in the Buena Vista Bar […]

 We’re anticipating activity on privacy, intermediary liability, Facebook, and other topics impacting the online community in March and April.